Genez-io/genezio-landing-page/deployment-platform/content/posts/upgrade_your_express_app_add_a_frontend_seamlessly_with_genezio.md

 ## Test your full-stack project locally

-With everything set up, you can now take advantage of Genezio's smooth local development experience.
+With everything set up, you can now take advantage of DeployApps's smooth local development experience.
 Running both your frontend and backend simultaneously is as easy as one command:

 ```bash
 genezio local